nvzavi/fsr/README.md

 Hexadecimal (expected) | Signature byte sequence, for the above extension, as contained within the JSON file.. *(Displayed as a hexadecimal (base 16) value.)*
 ASCII (expected) | ASCII representation of the 'Hexadecimal (expected)' field MIME | File MIME type,  for the above extension,  as contained within the JSON file Located Offset/s | Starting offset/s, within the file that was passed as an argument, at which the above mentioned file signature 'Hexadecimal (expected)' value have been located. <br/><br/> An identical match occurs when a file signature's 'Hexadecimal (expected)' value and 'Offset (expected)' value matches with the file's (passed as an argument) byte sequence and offset.
-In the event of an identical match, the string value '<--match' is placed alongside the matched offset.
+In the event of an identical match, the string value '<--match' is placed alongside the matched offset.  <br/><br/>  If multiple matches (in terms of the byte sequence at various offset) occurs, then a '***' is placed at the end of the string.

 Examples:
 --------